angular/angular-cn/aio/content/guide/upgrade.md

 Now there are two AngularJS components using an Angular service!
-The components don't need to be aware of this, though the fact that the service returns Observables and not Promises is a bit of a giveaway.
+The components don't need to be aware of this, though the fact that the service returns observables and not promises is a bit of a giveaway.
 In any case, what you've achieved is a migration of a service to Angular without having to yet migrate the components that use it.